tatiana-villa/Python-Tkinter-Web-Browser-Search-Bar-Revealer/README.md

-# *** Note: Since I am quite busy atm, I will not be contributing to this repo in the forseeable future.
-Please feel free to clone the repo and improve upon it if required. ***

 # Web-Browser-using-tkinter-and-python
 The web browser is implemented with GUI in tkinter and which gets the desired information from the server.

 ------------------------

 Base code I used for this project.
 Code shown in video is what I configured.
 Original code lost to corrupted disk.